-School Uniform consists of a navy sweatshirt with smart navy/black trousers or navy/black skirts.
-Hats, sweatshirts, fleeces and T-shirts, bearing the school logo, are available from the school.
-Recycled sweatshirts are available from the school at a cost of £2 each and recycled fleeces cost £5.
-Pupils are encouraged to wear their reflective waistcoats at all times.
+School Uniform consists of a light blue sweatshirt with smart black trousers or black skirts.
+Hats, sweatshirts, fleeces and T-shirts, bearing the school logo, are available from Andrew Hyde Andrew Hyde School Uniform (ahyde.co.uk).

+Recycled sweatshirts and clothes are available from the school.
+Pupils are encouraged to wear their reflective apparel especially when dark.
 Children are expected to wear suitable clothing for Physical Education, i.e. T-shirts, shorts, gym shoes.
-A coverall apron is useful for art and craftwork.
+An apron is useful for art and craftwork.
 It is advisable to have your child's name on his/her belongings.